ksuBal/word-search-helper/README.md

 I want to create an app that helps boost the efficiency of learning foreign words.
-For now, I will focus on making the app specific for somebody learning German, but in the future I will add an abstraction layer so that the app can be used for learning any language.
+For now, I will focus on making the app specific for somebody learning German, but in the future I will add settings parameters so that anybody can customize the app for any language.

 ## Context